caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 7.4 Security Team Integration and Development

-Effective implementation of the LLMSecForge framework requires appropriate security team development and integration:
+Effective implementation of the AISecForge framework requires appropriate security team development and integration:

 #### 7.4.1 Team Structure and Capabilities